nileshparab42/Gesture-Volume-Control/README.md

 ![Zero Percent](https://github.com/nileshparab42/Gesture-Volume-Control/blob/master/assets/zero-percent.png)

 To adjust the volume, users can simply make a hand gesture in front of the webcam.
-The application will interpret the gesture and adjust the volume accordingly.
-For example, to increase the volume, users can make a "thumbs up" gesture, and to decrease the volume, they can make a "thumbs down" gesture.
+The application will interpret the gesture and adjust the volume accordingly. by utilising the thumb and the index finger.

 ![Mid Percent](https://github.com/nileshparab42/Gesture-Volume-Control/blob/master/assets/mid-percent.png)